ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-UI Feedback with Server-Side React in Next.js - <a href="https://medium.com/@will.suto/ui-feedback-with-server-side-react-in-next-js-564bbe080e5b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding JSX: How JavaScript Meets HTML 🖥️✨ - <a href="https://medium.com/@saurabhraut3102/understanding-jsx-how-javascript-meets-html-️-2cb637dff664" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Will Suto`**
+✍️ **posted by `Saurabh Raut`**

-<blockquote>Server-side rendering, or SSR, is a powerful feature in React that allows us to generate HTML for a webpage in the server.
-SSR has several…</blockquote>
+<blockquote>If you’ve just started learning React, one of the first things you’ll notice is that React looks a little strange, especially when you see…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>